What's the difference between degree apprenticeships and degrees?

 DA: Degree apprentices start earning from day one, don't have any student debt, and are already in a job when they qualify – so they have very good earning potential.
 In fact, 77% of apprentices stay with the same employer, and 36% of higher apprentices get a promotion after completing their apprenticeship.

 When it comes to pros and cons, it's a pretty close race.
-So to help you tell degree apprenticeships and traditional degrees apart, we've created a comparison chart.
+So to help you tell degree apprenticeships and traditional degrees apart, check out our comparison chart.

 This article includes research and opinion sourced by OneFile at the time of publication.
 Things may have changed since then,